Xilinx/VVAS/main/source/docs/DC/DC_plugins.rst

     ! vvas_xvcuenc xclbin-location=<xclbin file path> dev-idx=3 target-bitrate=600 \
     ! h264parse ! fpsdisplaysink video-sink=fakesink text-overlay=false sync=false

 2. The following pipeline reads raw/uncompressed data, the properties of which should be known to user.
-These are provided in the command line such width(1920), height(height), format(NV12), framerate(30).
-The configurable properties are for encoder plugin (vvas_xvcuenc) such as b-frames (0), num-cores(4) and num-slices(4).
+These are provided in the command line such width, height, format, framerate.
+The configurable properties for encoder plug-in, ``vvas_xvcuenc`` are b-frames (0), num-cores(4) and num-slices(4).
 When no parameter values are mentioned, default values are considered.

 Please refer above table for other parameters and corresponding default/range values/ for encoder plugin.